acumos/security-verification/security-verification-service/docs/design.rst

       * verifiedLicense: success | failure | in-progress | unrequested (default)
       * verifiedVulnerability: success | failure | in-progress | unrequested (default)

+        * this is reserved for future use

 .............................
 Security Verification Library
 .............................

-The Security Verification Library ("S-V Library") will be integrated as a callable library function by Java-based components, through reference in their pom.xml files.
-The S-V library has the following dependencies, which must be specified in the template used to create the calling component:
+The Security Verification Library ("SV Library") will be integrated as a callable library function by Java-based components, through reference in their pom.xml files.
+The SV library has the following dependencies, which must be specified in the template used to create the calling component:

 * environment